Secret Story 7 (Portuguese season): Marlene

 Marlene is 32 years old, lives in Frankfurt, Germany and works in a bar in the city.
-He loves cooking and singing loud.
+She loves cooking and singing loud.
 She says she's temperamental, determined, and single for a few years because she can not find anyone who is up to her standards.
-It assumes itself as competitive and particularly ironic, with a personality that always generates controversy around him.
+She assumes itself as competitive and particularly ironic, with a personality that always generates controversy around her.
 Fearless, enter the House of Secrets to test your limits.
 She was evicted on Day 15.